kilgarenone/personal-website/posts/slower-web-development.md

 > _CSS gives so much power to the “class” attribute, that in many cases it doesn’t matter what HTML element the class is set on — you can make any element emulate almost any other.
 Relying on this power is not recommended, since it removes the level of structure that has a universal meaning (HTML elements).
 A structure based on “class” is only useful within a restricted domain, where the meaning of a class has been mutually agreed upon._

-Here are two instrumental articles that changed a good chunk of my worldview in front-end development:
+Here are two instrumental articles that upended my worldview on front-end development:

 - [Meaningful CSS: Style Like You Mean It](https://alistapart.com/article/meaningful-css-style-like-you-mean-it)
 - [CSS Inheritance, The Cascade And Global Scope: Your New Old Worst Best Friends](https://www.smashingmagazine.com/2016/11/css-inheritance-cascade-global-scope-new-old-worst-best-friends/)

 My takeaway from those two articles was: you know those cutting edge CSS practices and tools like the **BEM**, **OOCSS**, **Tailwind CSS**, and **CSS-in-JS** libraries?
 Well, you don’t need them!
 Here are the reasons: they bloat web pages, make pages less semantic, make front-end development less accessible to HTML/CSS trained designer/developer folks, and dramatically increase the learning curve and barrier of entry for new people.
 Always try to leverage CSS’s built-in mechanism!
 Read the articles!

 We don’t need more CSS frameworks too.
 They bloat.
 Think twice before throwing in Bootstrap’s massive load of classes.
 If you have read the two articles shared above, you would have an idea styling your UI components.
-You don’t have to do it all in one huge index.css file either; you can break it up into individual[component_name].css files, then put them together with webpack!
-Don’t worry I will write about this to show how.
+You don’t have to do it all in one huge index.css file either; you can break it up into individual[component_name].css files, then put them together with webpack.

 Also avoid any frameworks for CSS Flexbox and CSS grid because themselves [are the framework](https://youtu.be/0Gr1XSyxZy0?t=508) already!
 And to complete this crusade, hell, avoid **SCSS** too!
 Instead, opt for [calc](https://developer.mozilla.org/en-US/docs/Web/CSS/calc) and [custom variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables).
 Lots of people fancy the nesting capability in SCSS.
 I get it, I loved it too — it’s convenient and it just seemed so…logical.
 But if you nest according to the markup, it quickly gets out of hand, producing long chained selectors, bloating CSS files and reduces CSS parsing performance in the browser.